NVIDIA/NeMo-Guardrails/docs/user_guides/community/privateai.md

 ## Notes

-- Ensure that your Private AI API endpoint is properly set up and accessible from your NeMo Guardrails environment.
+- Ensure that your Private AI process text endpoint is properly set up and accessible from your NeMo Guardrails environment.
 - The integration currently supports PII detection only.

 For more information on Private AI and its capabilities, please refer to the [Private AI documentation](https://docs.private-ai.com).